MindsEye: Key details and latest news ...

 MindsEye had one of the more painful debuts of 2025.
 The first major release from Build a Rocket Boy, helmed by former Rockstar Games producer Leslie Benzies, it launched to a reception that was, at best, underwhelming.
 The combat felt flat, the story failed to connect, and the game's debut trailer set to Mad World did more to telegraph its tone than anyone at the studio probably intended.

-Back in July 2025, Benzies told IGN that saboteurs were responsible for the game's poor performance.
-By March of this year, the studio escalated that claim significantly, stating it had "overwhelming evidence of organized espionage and corporate sabotage."
+By July 2025, Benzies was publicly blaming saboteurs for the game's poor performance.
+The studio doubled down by March of this year, stating it had "overwhelming evidence of organized espionage and corporate sabotage."
 Then, in February, Benzies floated the idea in what appeared to be an internal meeting: the studio would put the alleged saboteurs' names into an upcoming in-game mission.

 That mission is Blacklist.
 And it is, apparently, real.